wetherc/phorge-docker/BASIC-CONFIG.md

 docker run \
     --env MYSQL_HOST=externalhost.com \
     --env MYSQL_PORT=3306 \
-    --env MYSQL_USER=phabricator \
+    --env MYSQL_USER=phorge \
     --env MYSQL_PASS=password \
     ...
 ```

 The `MYSQL_PORT` environment variable is set to a sensible default, so normally you don't need to explicitly provide it.

-# Configuring Phabricator
+# Configuring Phorge

-Phabricator needs some basic information about how clients will connect to it.
-You can provide the base URI for Phabricator with the `PHABRICATOR_HOST` environment variable, like so:
+Phorge needs some basic information about how clients will connect to it.
+You can provide the base URI for Phorge with the `PHORGE_HOST` environment variable, like so:

 ```
 docker run ... \
-    --env PHABRICATOR_HOST=myphabricator.com \
+    --env PHORGE_HOST=myphorge.com \
     ...
 ```

 It's recommended that you specify an alternate domain to serve files and other user content from.
-This will make Phabricator more secure.
-You can configure this using the `PHABRICATOR_CDN` option, like so:
+This will make Phorge more secure.
+You can configure this using the `PHORGE_CDN` option, like so:

 ```
 docker run ... \
-    --env PHABRICATOR_CDN=altdomain.com \
+    --env PHORGE_CDN=altdomain.com \
     ...
 ```